rcarmo/sushy/README.md

 ## Requirements

-Thanks to [Hy][hy], this should run just as well under Python 2 and Python 3.
-My target environment is 2.7.8/PyPy, though, so your mileage may vary.
+My target environment is 3.7.4.
 Check the `requirements.txt` file - I've taken pains to make sure dependencies are there _for a reason_ and not just because they're trendy.

 ---